pavlidischrs/musicology/musicology/README.md

 #### Back End

-To show the lower pentagram we create a vector of numbers, where each number is a Musical Note ID (**giveExercise**).
+To show the lower pentagram we create a vector of numbers, where each number is a Musical Note ID (**givenExercise**).
 Then, the Front End reads this sequence and displays the Musical Symbols, which have ID equal to the numbers of the sequence.

 When the User puts a new Musical Symbol in the upper pentagram (clicks a Musical Note from Choices Box), we read the ID of the chosen Symbol and store it in a vector (**givenAnswer**).
 This vector will be the user's answer.

-The evaluation process reads the **Rules**, the **givenAnswer** and the **giveExercise** to infer if the given answer is correct.
+The evaluation process reads the **Rules**, the **givenAnswer** and the **givenExercise** to infer if the given answer is correct.

 (check for rules on [src/](/src)).